CLAT NLU Preference List 2025 - NLUs Ranking, Placement, How to Select NLUs

 Top Ranked NLUs in India 2025

 The National Institutional Ranking Framework (NIRF) released by the Ministry of Education provides rankings of the top law schools in India.
 The NIRF Law Rankings 2024 provides a list of the top 40 law colleges in India.
 These include 25 government law colleges and 15 private law colleges.
-Among the government colleges, 16 are National Law Universities, of which 15 are accepting CLAT.
-So, candidates appearing in Common Law Admission Test (CLAT) can refer to the rank-wise list of NLUs to prepare the NLU preference list.
+Among the government colleges, 16 are National Law Universities, of which 15 accept CLAT.
+So, candidates appearing in the Common Law Admission Test (CLAT) can refer to the rank-wise list of NLUs to prepare the NLU preference list.

 NIRF Ranking for National Law Universities 2024